kingdomseed/jhp-portfolio/docs/IMAGE-METADATA-SYSTEM.md

 2. Analyzes each image using the `image-size` library
 3. Extracts dimensions, calculates aspect ratios, and determines orientation
 4. Infers categories from directory structure
+5. Sets an `isOptimized` flag based on whether the image is in the optimized directory
-5. Generates `/public/image-metadata.json` with complete metadata information
+6. Generates `/public/image-metadata.json` with complete metadata information

+**Recent Fix**: The script now correctly identifies and flags WebP images in the `/images/optimized/` directory with `isOptimized: true`.
+This flag is critical for proper image path handling.

 ### Running the Generator